snoonetIRC/website/content/posts/2020/07/13/client-upgrades.md

 ---

 We are currently working on upgrading our network to [InspIRCd v3](https://www.inspircd.org/2019/05/03/v300-released.html).
-Older versions of some IRC clients (listed below) are non-compliant with the way InspIRCd v3 emits messages.
+Older versions of some IRC clients (listed below) do not follow the IRC specification correctly and can not handle the way that InspIRCd v3 emits messages.
 More information about this can be found in the [InspIRCd FAQ](https://docs.inspircd.org/faq/#why-does-my-client-not-show-mode-changesopped-users-on-joinetc-correctly-when-using-inspircd-v3).

 This update will keep us moving towards implementing cool new IRCv3 features.